Attorney at Law

 The system operates for their convenience, not yours.

-One benefit of having them involved is that they have access to some powerful "tools" for enforcement that aren't available to a private lawyer.
+One benefit of having the AG involved is that they have access to some powerful "tools" for enforcement that aren't available to a private lawyer.
 For instance, there's a program called "FIDM" (Financial Information Data Match) whereby the banks report account information to the AG (ever noticed that when you open a checking account, they get your Social Security number?).
 The AG checks this account balance information against the Social Security numbers of non-paying Dads, and then they grab whatever money is in his checking account.

 The AG also has access to TWC (Texas Workforce Commission, formerly known as the Texas Employment Commission) records, so that they can sometimes find out about Dad's new job long before anyone else does.
 If they know where he works, they know where they can garnish his wages.